kakao/n2/docs/benchmark.rst

 Benchmark Focus
 ------------------------------------------------------------------------------

-These are some factors that we focus when developing N2.
+These are some factors that we focus on when developing N2.

 1. Our ANN algorithm should run fast even when dealing with large-scale datasets.
 2. Our ANN algorithm should minimize the time required to build an index file